baoduy/sm-spa-webpack-config/README.md

 # sm-webpack-config
-The webpack config sub module shearing to all SPA app
+The sub-module for webpack config sthat sharing to all SPA app